 Here are some fantastic hotels to stay at during your two days in Siem Reap to relax and kick back after exploring all of those temples.

-This hotel is relaxing and comfortable, especially at only around $25 per night!
-With a pool, bar/lounge, A/C, and a comfortable bed, you’ll enjoy your time in Siem Reap here.
+This hotel is relaxing, especially at only around $25 per night!
+With a pool, bar/lounge, A/C, and spacious rooms, you’ll enjoy your time in Siem Reap here.

 Mid-Range: Hari Residence & Spa

 With a rooftop pool, gym access, and free breakfast, you’ll certainly make yourself at home here.
 Enjoy a massage after visiting the temples of Angkor Wat in 2 days, and feel comfortable in their spacious rooms.
 The cost is around $70 per night.